Caring for your Piano

 piano and also help in regard to purchasing a piano new or used.

-The above tips were provided by Richard Bradshaw who is a highly recommend piano tuner.
+The above tips were provided by Chris Keller who is a highly recommend piano tuner.

-If you have a piano that needs tuning please feel free to contact Richard.
+If you have a piano that needs tuning please feel free to contact Chris.